 - Skilled at social interaction and reading social cues.

 These are the top ten careers to help ESFJs use their distinctive qualities in the workplace.

 The ESFJ’s love for day-to-day operations and tasks makes them highly effective at this role.
 A corporate trainer has to make employees care about the little details.
 The responsibilities of a corporate trainer include developing easily digestible learning materials for the employees, creating training manuals, reporting to management and vendors and trainers, and motivating the company staff.

 Optometrists are process-oriented.
 ESFJs don’t skip steps, which is why this personality type is a natural fit for optometry.
 This occupation requires optometrists to perform vision tests and analyze the results, diagnose eye problems, provide treatments, prescribe glasses, contact lenses, and medications, and promote eye health among their patients.

 Special education teachers assess students’ skills to determine their needs, develop teaching plans and IEPs for each student, teach students individually and as a class, and communicate student progress with counselors, administrators, and parents.

-It is an advertising sales agent job to locate and contact potential clients to offer ad services, explain to clients how specific adverts will help promote their products or services, provide estimates, prepare and deliver sales presentations, process paperwork for all accounts, deliver proofs for approval, prepare promo plans, and recommend sizes and formats for ads.
+It is an advertising sales agent job to locate and contact potential clients to offer ad services, explain to clients how specific adverts will help promote their products or services, provide estimates, prepare and deliver sales presentations, process paperwork for all accounts.
+They also deliver proofs for approval, develop promo plans, and recommend sizes and formats for ads.